silverstripe/silverstripe-framework/docs/en/topics/security.md

 ## Introduction

 This page details notes on how to ensure that we develop secure SilverStripe applications.
-See our "[Release Process](/misc/release-process#security-releases) on how to report security issues.
+See our [Release Process](/misc/release-process#security-releases) on how to report security issues.

 ## SQL Injection